What is a realistic weight loss goal?

 How much body fat can I drop comes down to “is my goal realistic?”

-All training is based on which level of our 12 week challenge you would like to do with us.
-One thing we will ensure is that you don’t start out overtraining when your nutrition is not at 93% compliancy as you can start to burn the candle from both ends and cause yourself serious metabolic damage.
+A common mistake people make is they fill their week with exercise.
+If you keep this up and your nutrition is not at 93% compliancy, you can start to burn the candle from both ends and cause yourself serious metabolic damage.
 This is not good for your health and results will be short lived.
-If you are doing a 12 week challenge, please talk to your trainer about additional exercise outside of your sessions with us.
+If you are doing a 12 week challenge, please talk to your trainer about additional exercise outside of your sessions to ensure your transformation is not damaging your health.

 Make your goal measurable!